claudio-silva/grunt-angular-builder/README.md

 ## grunt-angular-build-tool

-> A build tool for AngularJS applications
+> A build tool for AngularJS applications.

 ### Summary